It's time to plant spring bulbs

 • Maintain a spacing between bulbs approximately twice their width.
 Ensure bulbs don't touch each other, whether planted in pots or the ground.

-• For a natural look, scatter the bulbs loosely over the desired planting area and plant them where they fall, ensuring they don't touch.
+• For a natural, informal look, loosely scatter the bulbs over the desired planting area and plant them where they land, ensuring they're not too close together.

 • In pots and containers on your balcony or terrace, create captivating layered arrangements using the 'lasagna method.'
 Place the largest, late-blooming bulbs at the bottom, followed by a layer of potting soil mixed with sand.
 Plant the smaller, early-blooming bulbs in the top layer, ensuring they don't touch each other or the pot's edge.
 Consider planting winter pansies on top for instant enjoyment of your flowerpots and containers.